 The German Nutrition Society recommends eating 5 helpings of fruit and vegetables per day in order to cover our normal requirement of vitamins and trace elements.

 This also benefits the metabolism of the eyes because we eat with our eyes first.

 Various nutrients and protective substances aid in the development of good vision and in maintaining our eyesight into old age.

 |Zeaxanthin||Part of the macula|

 Probably the best known nutrient associated with eye health is vitamin A.

 Since vitamin A contributes to retaining the eyesight, it is usually considered "the eye vitamin."
-Vitamin A - the eye vitamin

 Good sources of vitamin A are, for instance, offal such as liver, fatty cheeses, herring, mackerel and eggs.
 Carrots are rich in beta-carotene, a precursor of vitamin A,

 and are often considered THE food for good eyesight.